Looking for a friendly dog? Then check out this list of some of the friendliest dog breeds in the world!

 The small Cavalier King Charles Spaniel’s adorableness and beauty match their friendliness and love for their humans.
 This breed contends for the title of “top tail-wagger.”
 Read more about Cavalier King Charles Spaniels.

 As a sweet and cuddly dog breed with a clownish personality, the Coton de Tulear is always ready for a good time.
 Read more about the Coton.

 Known as “the moderate setter,” the graceful English Setter’s love of people and easygoing nature make this pup a super friend for an active family, as well as a fine hunting dog.
 Read more about the English Setter.

 Tolerant and friendly, Flat-Coats love everyone, including children and other dogs.
 Read more about Flat Coated Retrievers.

 Loving, devoted, and energetic, Goldador mixed-breed dogs are prized for their good-natured trainability.
 They make great family members — a natural with kids and social with other pets — as well as valuable guide, service, and bomb detection dogs.
 Read more about Goldadors.

-The Golden Retriever is one of the most popular dog breeds in the U.S. The breed’s super friendly, tolerant attitude makes him a fabulous family pet, and his intelligence makes him a highly capable working dog.
+As one of the most popular dog breeds in the United States, the Golden Retriever’s super-friendly, tolerant attitude makes them a fabulous family pet, and their intelligence makes them a highly capable working dog.
 Read more about Golden Retrievers.

-Loyal and affectionate with his family, he’s not aggressive toward strangers, although he will let you know — through a bark or a subtle pricking of his small, folded ears — that someone’s approaching your home.
+Loyal and affectionate with their family, they don’t react with aggressive toward strangers.
+Although, they will let you know with a bark or a subtle pricking of their small, folded ears when someone approaches your home.
 Read more about Greyhounds.

-The Havanese shines his affectionate personality on everyone, including strangers, children, other dogs, and even cats.
-But his family will get the lion’s share of his love; given the choice, he’ll stick like glue to his owner’s side.
+The Havanese shines their affectionate personality on everyone, including strangers, children, other dogs, and even cats.
+But their family will get the lion’s share of their love.
+Given the choice, they’ll stick like glue to their owner’s side.
 Read more about Havanese.